Skip to main content

 export const OPTIONS = handler;

 Mount the handler on your application-owned MCP route.
 All auto-discovered tools, prompts, and resources are then exposed through the app-facing MCP transport.
-Start the dev server with a local token:
+Export a local token and start the dev server:

-Smoke test the route by sending an MCP initialize request:
+Smoke test the route by sending an MCP initialize request and storing the session ID:

 -H "Content-Type: application/json" \

-The response should include a MCP-Session-Id header and a JSON-RPC result with server capabilities.
+The response includes a MCP-Session-Id header and a JSON-RPC result with server capabilities.

 Auth is required